ampache/ampache.org-api/docs/index.md

 After each release, a documentation page will be created to allow pruning old features from the current version.

-* API 6.0 Documentation **TBC** (Ampache Develop+)
 * [API 5.5 Documentation](https://ampache.org/api/api-5)
 * [API 4.4 Documentation](https://ampache.org/api/api-4)
 * [API 3.9 Documentation](https://ampache.org/api/api-3)

 Ampache supports the last major release of each API version.
-You can also check out the [past releases](https://ampache.org/api/versions/) page for some historical detail but **DO NOT** use these pages as a guide for API development
+You can also check out the [past releases](https://ampache.org/api/versions/) page for some historical detail but **DO NOT** use these pages as a guide for API development.

 ## Changelog API develop